Thorp (town), Wisconsin

 Thorp is a town in Clark County in the U.S. state of Wisconsin.
 The population was 730 at the 2000 census.
 The unincorporated communities of Eadsville, Eidsvold, and Junction are located in the town as well as a portion of the City of Thorp.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.2 square miles (91.1 km2), all of it land.

+History

+The six mile square that would become the town of Thorp was first surveyed in the summer of 1847 by a crew working for the U.S. government.
+Then in late 1849 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
+When done, the deputy surveyor filed this general description: